-There are Japanese restaurants and shops on the street leading up to the shrine.
+There are Japanese restaurants and souvenir shops along the approach to the shrine.
 Here you can find sweet shops selling tsujiura senbei, a type of fortune cookie believed to date back to the 19th century.
 Some think they are the origin of the Chinese-American fortune cookie.

 A fox's lunch

-Inari's fox messengers, known in Japanese as kitsune, are pure white.
-Statues of white foxes can be seen throughout the shrine complex.
+Foxes are believed to be the divine messengers of the deity Inari.
+Statues of foxes can be seen throughout the shrine.
 In Japanese mythology, foxes like to eat aburaage, or deep-fried tofu.
-The restaurants leading up to the shrine thus sell inari sushi (rice stuffed into pockets of aburaage) and kitsune udon (wheat noodles in broth topped with aburaage).
+Tea stalls on the approach to the shrine sell inari sushi (rice stuffed into pockets of aburaage) and kitsune udon (wheat noodles in broth topped with aburaage).
 Both make for delicious light meals.

-Since it's practically imperative that you take the hike up the hill to see the whole tunnel of torii gates, set aside a few hours, at least, for a visit.
+To tour the tunnel of torii gates you need to walk around the mountain, so set aside a few hours, at least, for a visit.
 It's recommended to plan the trip from late morning until mid-afternoon, with a light lunch on the hike.

 A visit to Fushimi Inari Taisha can be easily combined with a visit to many other Kyoto locations, such as a visit to Nishiki Market in the morning followed by another temple in the afternoon.